FrancisVega/fractalcomp/README.md

 ### Config defaults

 The scripts creates a configuration file (.newfrctl) and a directory (comps-templates) with template(s) at project root folder (same as package.json) called .newfrctl to set defaults values.
-If you want to create new templates you have to put inside ~/fractalcomp/comp-templates.
-Notice how the base template is created at ~/fractalcomp/comp-templates/base
+If you want to create new templates you have to put inside [root]comp-templates folder.
+Notice how the base template is created at [root]/comp-templates/base

 ### Examples of use